 Cannabinoids are natural chemicals obtained from the cannabis plant, or they can be manufactured synthetically.
 They engage with cannabinoid receptors, or they share chemical sameness with endocannabinoids or both.
 In palliative care medicine, some cancer symptoms may be modulated via cannabinoid receptors (CB1 and CB2).
 Some possible symptoms that could find treatment support include:

 - Sleep disorders

 - Nausea and vomiting due to chemotherapy

 Opioids are generally prescribed for symptom relief.
 However, they overlap with cannabinoid receptors’ neuroanatomical receptor distribution, mainly at the dorsal striatum, dorsal horn, and locus coeruleus.
-Cannabis also has a favorable safety profile compared to opioids, which can help with chronic pain.
 Cannabidiol (CBD) is touted for its anti-inflammatory attributes.
-Tetrahydrocannabinol (THC) is a psychoactive substance that aids with insomnia and mood swings.
+Tetrahydrocannabinol (THC) is a psychoactive substance that may aid with insomnia and mood swings.
 Nabiximols (Sativex), a combination of CBD and THC, is FDA approved for epilepsy and some multiple sclerosis symptoms.

 What is Palliative Care?

 The goal of Palliative care is to enhance the quality of life for those patients living with incurable or terminal illness.
-Medical cannabis (MC) is and has been utilized in palliative care to treat numerous symptoms in terminally ill patients.
+Medical cannabis (MC) has been utilized in palliative care support to help treat numerous symptoms in terminally ill patients.